Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Introduction

 \section{Introduction}

 High-energy astrophysical neutrinos are produced in hadronuclear (\(pp\)) or photopion (\(p\gamma\)) interactions of high-energy cosmic rays (CRs).
 These neutrinos are usually accompanied by a comparable gamma-ray flux according to standard hadronic scenarios, \(pp\) and \(p\gamma\)~\citep[e.g.,][]{kelner2006EnergySpectraGamma, kelner2008EnergySpectraGamma}.
 Recently, the IceCube Collaboration reported TeV neutrinos from nearby, radio-quiet (RQ) active galactic nuclei (AGNs), most clearly the Seyfert galaxy NGC~1068~\citep{icecubecollaboration*+2022EvidenceNeutrinoEmission, abbasi_evidence_2025}.
-However, the observed gamma-ray fluxes are lower than expected compared to the neutrino fluxes, which cannot be explained by a simple hadronic picture.
-This discrepancy points to a gamma-ray opaque production site for the neutrinos, although other possibilities are still being discussed~\citep{yasuda2024NeutrinosGammaRays}.
+However, the observed gamma-ray fluxes are lower than expected, compared to the neutrino fluxes, which cannot be explained by a simple hadronic picture.
+This discrepancy points to a gamma-ray-opaque production site for the neutrinos, although other possibilities are still being discussed~\citep{yasuda2024NeutrinosGammaRays}.

 A natural candidate is a hot corona surrounding the central supermassive black hole \citep[SMBH; ][]{inoue2019HighenergyParticlesAccretion, murase2020HiddenCoresActive}.
 A black hole (BH) corona is a compact, hot plasma with electron temperature \(T_{\rm e}\approx 10^{9}\,\mathrm{K}\) and a characteristic size of about \(100\,R_{\rm g}\), where \(R_{\rm g}\) is the gravitational radius.
-Protons would be decoupled from electrons and have temperature $T_{\rm i} \gg T_{\rm e}$ due to the collisionless nature of the environment \citep[e.g.,][]{kawabata2010PASJ...62..621K}.
-In such a region, Comptonized X-ray photons can efficiently attenuate GeV to TeV gamma rays through \(\gamma\gamma\) pair production, while neutrinos can escape.
-In order to explain the IceCube signal, the corona must host parent CRs accelerated to at least \(\sim 100\)~TeV so that secondary pions can produce the observed neutrinos while the associated gamma rays are suppressed~\citep{icecubecollaboration*+2022EvidenceNeutrinoEmission}.
+Protons would be decoupled from electrons and have temperatures $T_{\rm i} \gg T_{\rm e}$, due to the collisionless nature of the environment \citep[e.g.,][]{kawabata2010PASJ...62..621K}.
+In such a region, Comptonized X-ray photons can efficiently attenuate GeV to TeV gamma-rays through \(\gamma\gamma\) pair production, while neutrinos can escape.
+In order to explain the IceCube signal, the corona must host parent CRs accelerated to at least \(\sim 100\)~TeV so that secondary pions can produce the observed neutrinos while the associated gamma-rays are suppressed~\citep{icecubecollaboration*+2022EvidenceNeutrinoEmission}.